exakat/exakat-docker/docs/description/Structures/StrposCompare.md

-Strpos()-like Comparison
+The result of that function may be mistaken with an error.

-strpos(), and several PHP native functions, returns a string position, starting at 0, or false, in case of failure.
+strpos(), along with several PHP native functions, returns a string position, starting at 0, or false, in case of failure.

 <?php